 This chat will wait until you type the correct password.
 Can you find it?

-This example shows you how repeatedly changing the answers to a question causes the context nodes in the branches to count their activations.
+This example shows you how repeatedly changing the answers to a question causes the count nodes in the branches to count their activations.
 You can use this to address users differently if they have already visited a branch before.

 This example shows a simple calculator demo.
 Select the two numbers and see the result.
 Go back in the chat, change the numbers, and get a new result.